yashm02/django-2.1-p-3.5-in-docker-2/README.md

     2. Go to http://localhost:8080 in your browser to view it.

     CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):
 	1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace:
 		- chmod 0755 ./database-setup.sh
 		- sh ./database-setup.sh
 	2. In case you want to connect to MySQL or MongoDB, kindly use the following credentials in your application:
+		2.a.
+MySQL
+			- host: localhost
+			- port: 3306
 			- username: root
 			- password: admin
+			- database: db
+		2.b.
+MongoDB
+			- host: localhost
+			- port: 27017
+			- username: root
+			- password: admin
+			- database: db